nhost/nhost-netlify-starter-nextjs-reactquery/README.md

 https://user-images.githubusercontent.com/20285232/181749889-24593a54-2847-466c-8f73-6b3f754ad303.mp4

-# Nhost Netlify Starter Template (nextjs-reactquery-graphql)
+# Nhost Netlify Starter Template

 This is an example front-end for the multi-conference example app created with Nhost.
-It uses Next.js, React-Query, Tailwind, and Nhost as a backend (authentication, postgres database, graphql api) and Netlify to host the front-end.
-This example uses:
+It uses Next.js, React-Query, Tailwind, Nhost as the backend (authentication, Postgres Database, GraphQL API) and Netlify to host the front-end.

 - [Next.js](https://github.com/vercel/next.js/)
 - [Tailwind v4](https://tailwindcss.com/) for styling